bar

 Therapy Services and our Inpatient Unit (IPU)

-Our Therapy team support patients on our IPU to develop self-care strategies and to set appropriate goals to help them live to their full potential.
+Our Therapy team use a rehabilitative palliative care approach to support patients who have been admitted to our Inpatient Unit to develop self-care strategies and set appropriate goals to help them to live to their full potential.

-Our Therapy team can also support discharge home from the IPU by completing home assessments together with the timely coordination of equipment to promote safety and dignity.
+Our Therapy team can also support discharge home from the IPU by completing home access visits and the timely coordination of equipment to promote safety and dignity.

 Therapy Services and our Wellbeing Hub

-Our Therapy Services team also lead supportive clinics and groups within our Wellbeing Hub.
+Our Therapy team provide therapy wellbeing assessments and groups within our Wellbeing Hub.

 Breathlessness Group: By attending St Clare’s Breathlessness Group, you can learn how to manage the breathlessness you are experiencing as a result of your illness.
 Managing breathlessness can help to improve your mobility and function, enabling you to do more and live well – with less anxiety and more confidence.